|

 Haywood, Ron Forder, Alan Macdonald, Steve Walton (now "Steve Baines")

-, Grant Taylor , Paddy Waugh,
+, Grant Taylor , Paddy Waugh, Dick

 Northcote, Ian Johnson, Jock Reid